tmobile/magentaA11y/_checklist-native/segmented-control.md

 ## Developer notes

 - A segmented control is a horizontal set of two or more segments presented, each of which functions as a mutually exclusive button
+- Once a tab has been selected, the focus should remain in the tab group on the selected tab.
+The user swipes through the tab group and the content revealed by the tab action should be the first swipe out of the tab group.

 ### Name
-- A programmatic name is assigned to each segment title
+- A programmatic name is assigned to each segment title and tab
-- If visible text label exists, the programmatic name should match the visible text label.
+- If visible text label exists, the programmatic name should match the visible text label
-    - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
-If this happens, hide the visible text label from VoiceOver recognization.

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The segment's title will overwrite the segment’s `accessibilityLabel`.
+    - The segment's title will overwrite the segment’s `accessibilityLabel`
-  - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
-  - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.

 - **SwiftUI**
-  - By default, the programmatic name is the visible text label of the segment
+  - By default, the programmatic name is the visible text label of the segment/tab
   - If necessary, use view modifier `accessibilityLabel(_:)`.
+  - Use `.accessibilityLabel(label for group)` to announce the group label for the tabs when the first tab is in focus
-  - If a segment has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.
+  - If a segment has decorative icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
 - Since picker items are interactive, it must be indicated to the user that they are interactive such as indicating that it is a button or it can be double-tapped to be selected.
+- "Tab" or "Button" usually indicate the role

 - **UIKit**
   - Use `UISegmentedControl`